-The two main things Maca is known for in the West is for its ability to promote healthy sexual function and as a nutritional powerhouse.* We shall review both of these in turn.
+The two main things Maca is known for in the West is for its ability to promote healthy performance in the bedroom and as a nutritional powerhouse.* We shall review both of these in turn.

-Perhaps the greatest mystery is how exactly it assists the body in promoting healthy sexual function.* Multiple studies have shown that it is not through the normal pathways like increasing testosterone or estrogen or lowering anxiety or depression levels.
+Perhaps the greatest mystery is how exactly it assists the body in promoting healthy performance in the bedroom.* Multiple studies have shown that it is not through the normal pathways like increasing androgens or estrogen or lowering anxiety or depression levels.
 [3,4]

-One of these studies found, “that compared with placebo Maca had no effect on any of the hormones studied nor did the hormones show any changes over time,” yet it promoted healthy sexual function and desire in the group it was administered too. *
+One of these studies found, “that compared with placebo Maca had no effect on any of the hormones studied nor did the hormones show any changes over time,” yet it promoted healthy performance in the bedroom and desire in the group it was administered too. *

-Traditionally, maca has been used as a food source.
-Being one of the few plants that grows so high in elevation while also being so nourishing for the body, it makes sense that this was eaten in multiple dishes and ways throughout the day.
+Traditionally, Maca has been used as a food source.
+Being one of the few plants that grow so high in elevation while also being so nourishing for the body, it makes sense that this was eaten in multiple dishes and ways throughout the day.

-It contains an abnormally high nutrient profile for being a edible tuber.
+It contains an abnormally high nutrient profile for being an edible tuber.
 These three data sets are from the 1960’s but are still valid.

-It contains more amino acids then carrots and potatoes and is higher in healthy fats then most roots.
+It contains more amino acids then carrots and potatoes and is higher in healthy fats than most roots.

 The minerals are high for a root.
 Click here to see our full mineral test of the Maca we carry.